“I think Reading Force is a great idea – a brilliant way of uniting families and sharing the joys of reading.”

 Dame Jacqueline Wilson, award-winning author and former Children’s Laureate

-As an Army wife for nearly thirty years, and a mother of four children, I know all about the ups and downs of Service life and the impact it can have on a Service family.
+As an Army wife for nearly thirty years, and a mother of four children, I know all about the ups and downs of Forces life and the impact it can have on a Forces family.
 During training, active deployment, or when yet another move beckons – good communication is vital.